cusbg/traveler/README.md

 	other lines are filled with LABELS and BRACKETS in dot-bracket notation of secondary structure pairing match-tree must contain both LABELS and BRACKETS, templated-tree need only BRACKETS

-### Example 1a: Visualize mouse 18S rRNA using human 18S rRNA as template using CRW ps image as the template layout.
+### Example 1a: Visualize mouse 18S rRNA using human 18S rRNA as template using CRW ps image as the template layout
 	$ mkdir test
 	$ bin/traveler \
 		--target-structure data/metazoa/mouse.fasta \
 		--template-structure data/metazoa/human.ps data/metazoa/human.fasta \
 		--all test/mouse_from_human

+Outputs a SVG and JSON file (see Example3 below for details)

 ### Example 1b: Visualize mouse 18S rRNA using human 18S rRNA as template using Traveler's XML input format as the template layout.
 	$ mkdir test